mHollanderRN

 • Be flexible when you go out to eat.
 I have never had a problem with asking for a vegan choice.
 It is a bit trickier if you are WFPB & not using added oils.
 But it can be done!
 Check out the menu online first or ask when you get there.

 • Take a WFPB entree with you when you are invited out to your family or friends for a meal.
-It is a rare hostess that does not welcome an additional dish to serve?
+It is a rare hostess who does not welcome an additional dish to serve.

 Don’t throw out your tried & true recipes.
 It is not that difficult to substitute ingredients to make the recipe WFPB.
 Here is a great place to start.